leesama/almost_due_app/README_EN.md

 # Almost Due 📅

-A cute expiry date management app to help you track the shelf life of food and items, reducing waste.
+A cute expiry date management app to help you track the shelf life of food and items, reducing waste

 [简体中文](./README.md) | English